Kamuran Alî Bedirxan: Political career

 Bedirxan brothers.
 Left to right: Kamiran (1895-1978), Sureyya (1883-1938), Celadet (1895-1951).

 In 1918, he became a member of the Society for the Elevation of Kurdistan (Kurdistan Teali Cemiyeti), like others from his family.
 In 1919, Kamuran and his brother Celadet Bedirxan accompanied British officer Edward Noel in his travels through Iraq.
 Noel was assessing the possibility of the creation of an official nation of Kurdistan.

 Bedirxan was an opponent of Atatürk's independence movement and was ordered by the British government in Istanbul to go to a planned congress in 1919 in Sivas and arrest Mustafa Kemal Atatürk.
 He set off with several men, including his brother, the governor of Harput and the British officer Edward Noel, but the project failed.

 Kamuran was an opponent of Kemalism and when the Republic of Turkey was proclaimed in 1923, he had already left the country to Germany.
-He lived with his relatives in Munich where he studied law at the Ludwig Maximilians Universität and after followed up on his studies at the University of Leipzig from which he also graduated.
-In 1927 he settled to Syria and worked as a lawyer in Beirut.
+He lived with his relatives in Munich where he studied law at the Ludwig-Maximilians-Universität München and after followed up on his studies at Leipzig University from which he also graduated.
+In 1927, he settled to Syria and worked as a lawyer in Beirut.
 He also joined the organization Xoybûn and helped his brother with the publication of the Kurdish newspaper Hawar.
 In the thirties he stayed in Berlin and met the Iranian Karl Hadank.
 He conducted a radio program in Kurdish language at the Radio Levant in Beirut from 1942 onwards until 1946.
-In 1944 Kamuran contributed to the establishment of the network Trava, which focus was on the development of the businesses.
-Between 1943 and 1946 Kamuran also published the Kurdish and French-language magazine Roja Nû (en: New Day) in Beirut.
+In 1944, Kamuran contributed to the establishment of the network Trava, which focus was on the development of the businesses.
+Between 1943 and 1946, Kamuran also published the Kurdish and French-language magazine Roja Nû (en: New Day) in Beirut.
 The following years he lived in Germany and France.
 After Syria became independent in 1946, he lost his work at the Radio Levant and he couldn't find a way to have influence in the local politics.
 Therefore, he moved to Paris where he became a lecturer at the Institut national des langues et civilizations orientales (INALCO) in 1948.

 From 1960 he became the European spokesman for the Iraqi Kurds led by Mustafa Barzani.
 He established important contacts between the Kurds and Israel.
 Israel saw the Kurds as a suitable means of weakening Iraq militarily and tying up the Iraqi army in northern Iraq.
 In 1962, he met Ihsan Nuri in West Berlin.
 In 1970 he retired.

 Kamuran died in 1978.
 He was posthumously appointed the co-founder of the Kurdish Institute of Paris.
 His works are kept in the Institute.